Rounaknayee/rounaknayee.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: MS CS @ Rutgers University
+subtitle: Masters Computer Science, Rutgers University | BTech Computer Science, Indian Institute of Technology
 # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
-  image: rounak.jpg
+  image: vivek1.jpg
   image_circular: false # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>